15 Best Things to Do in Stratford (CT)

 This free museum will give you the behind the scenes story on Igor Sikorsky and helicopter production in Stratford.

-The National Helicopter Museum is open Wednesday to Sunday in summer, at Stratford Railroad Station’s eastbound building.
+The National Helicopter Museum is open Wednesday to Sunday in summer (Fri – Sun at other times), at Stratford Railroad Station’s eastbound building.

 11. Wells Hollow Creamery